Guide to Paying Bills With a Credit Card: Can You Even Do It?

 1. Streaming Services

-About 95% of streaming services accept credit card payments to cover the monthly cost of the subscription.
+The vast majority of streaming services accept credit card payments to cover the monthly cost of the subscription.
 To pay this bill with a credit card, all you’ll need to do is enter their credit card number on the streaming service’s website.
 The card will then automatically get charged each month unless you cancel or suspend your membership.

 It’s unlikely any streaming service will charge an extra fee for using a credit card to pay for their subscription.